 The initials ER can be seen in the Autumn on the northeastern and southwestern slopes of the wood.
 The trees were planted in honor of the Queen's coronation in 1953.

-The Orienteering Course is currently closed for maintenance
+The Orienteering Course is currently closed.

 What do other visitors say?